samjwill/vim-bufdir/README.md

 # Purpose

-Provides a minimal, convenient set of functions to run commands as if your working directory was elsewhere.
+Provides a minimal, convenient set of functions to run commands as if your working directory was in the directory of the buffer holding focus.

 https://user-images.githubusercontent.com/25990267/170637951-8f40a747-f20b-421f-8752-1863d27366de.mp4